ReluctantHacker/notes/physics/NewtonMechanics.md

 > [!NOTE]
 > We can compare it to another circular motion.
 And if they have fixed ratio, we can say that in the reference of a certain circular motion, this circular motion's period fixed.
 However, it is not enough, because one can always argues that the reference circular motion also needs to be comfirmed.

 Well, the answer is WE DON'T KNOW.
 We can only BELEIVE that it's true.
 Or more precisely we DEFINE that it is fixed so we can use it as our reference.
 There's no other way to make sure because that's what we choose what time is.
 This is what we called physical law!
-You can't prove law, you just believe it and believe that it works every position every time.
+You can't prove law, you just believe it and believe that it works every position any time.

 > [!NOTE]
 > Of course, no one use this time definition as law, because we all follow the same path as Newton gave us.
 However, we should suppose to realize that, even though it's not obvious, they're equivalent.